 The recipe calls for organic sugar, but regular will work just as well.
 The teaspoon of vanilla extract gives it a deeper sweetness that makes it ideal for serving with just some vegan butter if you don’t have syrup or other toppings on hand.

-3. Simple Vegan Pancakes by Nora Cooks
+3. Simple Vegan Pancakes

 This recipe is as stripped-down as it gets, with only six simple ingredients.
 It calls for soy milk, but you can use any non-dairy milk that you have on hand, including almond or even hemp milk.